 U.S. records show Iran crude oil cargo landed in March, month after ship seizure

-A cargo of 1.033 million barrels of Iranian crude oil was recorded as landing on U.S. shores in March, data from the U.S. Energy Information Administration (EIA) showed, the first shipment of Iranian oil to the United States since 1991.
+SINGAPORE (Reuters) - A cargo of 1.033 million barrels of Iranian crude oil was recorded as landing on U.S. shores in March, data from the U.S. Energy Information Administration (EIA) showed, the second shipment of Iranian oil to the United States since 1991.

 The EIA didn’t disclose further details of the Iranian cargo, and the agency could not be immediately reached for comment.